thachck/tube.vim/README.md

 ## For the android programmer

-The function below might be used by an Android programmer to run the project compilation from wherever he is in the android project directory tree:
+The function below might be used by an android programmer to run the android project compilation from wherever he is in the android project directory tree:

 ```